Average rents throughout Brooklyn increased by 0.25% from $2,716.55 in February 2016 to $2,723.46 in March 2016.

-At the time the sample was taken, the following neighborhoods consisted of less than 15 units in their respective samples; Studios in Bay Ridge, Bedford-Stuyvesant, Boerum Hill, Bushwick, Clinton Hill, Cobble Hill, DUMBO, Greenpoint and Prospect Lefferts Garden.
-Small sample sizes often result in heightened price fluctuations in average rents.
+At the time the sample was taken, these following neighborhoods consisted of less than 20 units in the sample size; Studios in Bay Ridge, Boerum Hill, Bushwick, Clinton Hill, Cobble Hill, Crown Heights, Dumbo, Greenpoint and Prospect Lefferts Gardens; and Two Bedrooms in Cobble Hill.

 |Type||Most Expensive||Least Expensive|

 |Two-Bedrooms||DUMBO $5,553||Bay Ridge $2,227|